pierremartinez/PhDiv/README.txt

 		  below details how to download them and where to place them.
-The AUCell activity scores for all 50 MSigDB hallmark activities in each of the 8 datasets are stored in the "preprocessed" folder as R data files.
+The AUCell activity scores for all 50 MSigDB hallmark activities in each of the 8 datasets are stored in the "preprocessed" folder as compressed R data files.